provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryValidateCreateMarketRequest"></a>

 ### QueryValidateCreateMarketRequest
-QueryValidateCreateMarketRequest is a request message for the QueryValidateCreateMarket endpoint.
+QueryValidateCreateMarketRequest is a request message for the ValidateCreateMarket query.

 | Field | Type | Label | Description |